openrewrite/rewrite-docs/v1beta/visitor.md

 ## Language-specific Visitors

 Each language binding contains a visitor interface extending from `SourceVisitor`.
-For example, the Rewrite language binding for Java contains a `JavaSourceVisitor`.
+For example, the OpenRewrite language binding for Java contains a `JavaSourceVisitor`.
 It is on these language-specific source visitors that the visit methods for each AST element are defined:

 ```java
 interface JavaSourceVisitor<R> extends SourceVisitor<R> {